ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

   Each entry includes a ``section`` field for the configuration file section and a ``key`` field for the configuration key.
 Both should be in lowercase and should be prefixed with the collection name.
   Multiple configuration settings can be listed for the same option.
   The last set configuration setting in the list takes precedence if multiple are set.
-  This allows plugins to be configured via ansible.cfg.
+  This allows plugins to be configured with ansible.cfg.

 **vars**